synthetik-technologies/actions/README.md

 ### Azure Deployment (`azure-deployment.yaml`)

-_Uploads single modules as layered deployments to GitHub Actions_
+Uploads single modules as layered deployments to GitHub Actions

-#### Inputs
+- Inputs:

-- `image-name`: The full name of the Docker image to be deployed
+  - `image-name`: the full name of the Docker image to be deployed
-  - Must include registry, name, and version
+    - must include registry, name, and version
-- `module`: The module name in Azure
+  - `module`: the module name in Azure

 ### Iot Module Build (`iot-dev.yaml`)

-_Versions, names, builds, and pushes a Docker container for IoT_
+Versions, names, builds, and pushes a Docker container for IoT

-#### Inputs
+- Inputs:

-- `image`: Base image name (i.e. jetsonradarmodule)
+  - `image`: base image name (i.e. jetsonradarmodule)
-- `image-registry`: URL of the registry to push to
+  - `image-registry`: the URL of the registry to push to

-#### Outputs
+- Outputs:

-- `image-name`: Image name with registry and version
+  - `image-name`: image name with registry and version

 ## Composite Actions